MerginMaps/docs/src/layer/photos/index.md

 ![Mergin Maps mobile app photo displayed in form](./qgis-form-view-photo.jpg "Mergin Maps mobile app photo displayed in form")

-::: warning Image preview in QGIS 3.36+
+::: details Image preview in QGIS
-QGIS may not display the preview of the image if you use QGIS 3.36 or higher.
-Despite this behaviour, the <MobileAppNameShort /> displays it correctly.
+Some QGIS versions may not display the preview of the image correctly.
+This issue does not occur in <MobileAppNameShort />.
 Therefore we recommend trying the setup by opening the form in the <MobileAppNameShort /> to make sure it works as intended.
 :::